 February 20 2015: Small press symposium.
 More info soon

 2014 dates include:

 October 24 2014: ‘The Cenotaph Project and the Public Sphere’, panel discussion and reading with Stuart Brisley, Maya Balcioglu, Sanja Perovic and Tony White.
-Arts & Humanities Festival, King’s College London.
-More info and booking details soon.
+Presented as part of the Arts & Humanities Festival 2014: Underground, in the George Gilbert Scott-designed Chapel, King’s College, London.
+BOOKING NOW OPEN ON THE FESTIVAL WEBSITE.